medialab/minet/cookbook/scraping_dsl.md

 title = scraper(html)
 ```

+For more information, be sure to read the relevant library usage documentation [here](../docs/lib.md#scraper).

 ### From the command line

 To use a scraper from the command line, you can use the `scrape` command thusly: